plepe/overpass-frontend/test/README.md

 Import this into an osm3s database with --meta enabled.

 Instead of setting up Apache2 with ExecCGI enabled, you can use the php script query.php.

+Copy test/conf.json-dist to test/conf.json and update data to your setup.